RohitJ1204/samsung-riscv/README.md

 <details>
 <summary><b>Task 1:</b> Implementation of sum of numbers from 1 to n using both c program and riscv command</summary>
-           <br>                                                                                                                                                   <p>This task showcases a neat program developed in C-language that allows users to calculate the sum of integers at varying scales.
+<p>This task showcases a neat program developed in C-language that allows users to calculate the sum of integers at varying scales.
 The code itself can be executed via GCC syntax where you can generate the output via ./a.out.

 In addition, there is another version of the code available which uses RISC-V architecture, however this does implement two of its own optimization strategies which include: -O1 and -Ofast.<br>
 ### What is -O1 and -Ofast?